codingvc/codingvc/_posts/2016-01-20-investor-relations-for-post-seed-startups.markdown

 ### When should I follow the advice in this post?
 Whenever you want to!
 These are guidelines, not strict rules.
 <br><br>
-If you have suggestions for other questions that should be covered in this post, please leave them in the comments and I will update the post accordingly.
+If you have suggestions for other questions that should be covered in this post, please let me know on <a href="https://twitter.com/lpolovets" target="_blank">Twitter</a> and I will update the post accordingly.
 <br>
 Thank you to <a href="http://seanonstartups.co/" target="_blank">Sean Byrnes</a> for giving me feedback on this post.